Francisco Rivera (fighter)

-Francisco Rivera Jr. (born October 8, 1981) is an American mixed martial artist who last competed in XMMA.
-A professional since 2008, he has also competed for the WEC and Tachi Palace Fights.
+Francisco Rivera Jr. (born October 8, 1981) is an American former mixed martial artist who last competed in XMMA.
+A professional since 2008, he has also competed for the UFC, WEC and Tachi Palace Fights.
 Rivera is known for his heavy hands and wild fighting style.

 Background

 Rivera graduated from Buena Park High School where he excelled in football eventually playing for Orange Coast College, until his foot was broken.

 Mixed martial arts career

 World Extreme Cagefighting

 Rivera made his WEC debut replacing an injured Josh Grispi against Erik Koch at WEC 52.
 He lost the fight via TKO in the first round.

 Ultimate Fighting Championship

 On October 28, 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, most WEC fighters were transferred into the UFC.

-Rivera was expected to drop to Bantamweight and face Takeya Mizugaki on March 3, 2011 at UFC Live: Sanchez vs. Kampmann.
+Rivera was expected to drop to Bantamweight and face Takeya Mizugaki on March 3, 2011, at UFC Live: Sanchez vs. Kampmann.
 However, Rivera was forced out of the bout with an injury and replaced by promotional newcomer Reuben Duran.

-Rivera faced Reuben Duran on June 4, 2011 at The Ultimate Fighter 13 Finale.
+Rivera faced Reuben Duran on June 4, 2011, at The Ultimate Fighter 13 Finale.
 He lost the fight via submission in the third round and was subsequently released from the promotion.